Thurler/touhou-labyrinth-2-speedrun/enemy/tenshi3.md

 **PHASE 3 - Ame-no-Murakumo DTH**

 This is not necessary, but can save quite some time on the run since a Cinderforge Sword is so good.
 Yuyuko spams Saigyouji Flawless Nirvana with Reisen in front, hopefully getting the DTH proc.
 Odds are 28%, thanks to SFN's 108% DTH rate, and Reisen reducing DTH resistance to 80.
+Komachi can act as a secondary attacker at 9% odds, similar to the mirror and magatama.

 * Swap in Reisen
 * Yuyuko spams Saigyouji Flawless Nirvana